OrasanuAna/Baking_Deal/README.md

 ![Banking Deal Overview](https://github.com/OrasanuAna/Banking_Deal/blob/master/Banking_Deal.jpg)

-This project was developed as part of a web development course to practice and enhance skills in HTML, CSS, and JavaScript.
+This project was developed as part of the **The Complete JavaScript Course: From Zero to Expert!** by **Jonas Schmedtmann** to practice and enhance skills in HTML, CSS, and JavaScript.

 ## Credentials for Testing